ManotejPatlolla/Axy-Snake-game/README.md

 MyKeyAdaptor() holds the moments of the snake which can be achieved through the D-PAD.

+## Methods for Play

+### MyKeyAdapter():
+Primary important method which is used to generate the moments for the snake using the D-pad.

+In-built methods like getKeyCode() and keyEvents makes the direction implementation very simple.

+### move():
+This method holds the moment of tha snake in all the directions.
+Swith case statement is used for creating the directional moving of the snake in all the directions.

+### checkCollisions():
+In checkCollisions(), the snake is programmed to end the game is the snake touches its body-parts or touches the boundaries of the box.
+Firstly, the for loop is used to declare whether the snake’s X and Y position hits the bodyparts, the game will be over.
+That is If , x[0] == x[i] or y[0] = y[i] the game running is false (game over).

+Here, i = bodyparts
+Similarly, checkCollisons() deals with the directional aspects also.

+### checkApple():
+This code deals with the actions like popping the new apples (newApple()) at any places after the present apple is eaten, and also increases the snake size.

+#### Actions performed in checkApple();
+Bodyparts++ : increase the body parts.

+applesEaten++ : deals with the score.

+newApple() : generates the new apple at another place.

+### gameover() :
+Every game has an end.
+This game is coded to end when the user makes the snake to touch the boundaries of the box or makes itself eaten by touching its own body-parts.

 ## Built Using
  - [ Java ](https://en.wikipedia.org/wiki/Java_(programming_language)) - Programming language